EPCCed/eidf-docs/docs/services/s3/tutorial.md

 2026-09-04 09:18:40        154 unis.csv
 ```

-Now, download the `.dat` files from the bucket into a new local `downloaded` directory, ignoring any other files (for example, `unis.csv`), then list its contents:
+Now, download all `.dat` files from the bucket into a new local `downloaded` directory, ignoring any other files (for example, `unis.csv`), then list its contents:

 ```bash
 aws s3 cp s3://mybucket downloaded --recursive --exclude "*" --include "*.dat"